nuxeh/url-bot-rs/README.md

 ## Quick install

     cargo install url-bot-rs

+Or, with bundled SQLite:

+    cargo install url-bot-rs --features "sqlite_bundled"

 To get started quickly with a working configuration, run `url-bot-rs` with no parameters, and edit the file as shown below.